For good deals on cheap 9mm ammo go to

 The best defense choices for this hard-kicking caliber are the Cor-Bon 170 grain JHP and Winchester 175 grain Silvertip JHP.

 The blast and kick of this powerful caliber make it less than optimum for defense use, despite what you may have seen in the movies.
 Cor-Bon's 165 grain JHP or Federal's 180 grain JHP (C44B) loads are the hands-down choices in this caliber.
 Glasers, the Winchester Silvertip 210 grain JHP (X44MSTHP2) or the Federal Premium 240 grain Hydra-shok (P44HS1) are also acceptable choices.
+Any .44 Magnum revolver can also fire the .44 Special loads mentioned above.

 .45 ACP (occassionally called "11.43x23mm" by some silly Europeans)